 General principles

-In the case of lump sums, all eligible costs or part of eligible costs of an operation are calculated on the basis of a pre-established lump sum (the setting up of the lump sum should be justified), in accordance with predefined terms of agreement on activities and/or outputs.
+In the case of lump sums, all eligible costs or part of eligible costs of an operation are calculated on the basis of a pre-established lump sum (the setting up of the lump sum should be justified by the managing authority), in accordance with predefined terms of agreement on activities and/or outputs.
 The grant is paid if the predefined terms of agreement on activities and/or outputs are completed.

 The lump sum possibility is an application of the proportionality principle aiming at alleviating the administrative workload for small operations and giving NGOs (but not exclusively NGOs) better access to the ESI Funds.
 That is the reason why lump sums falling within the scope of Article 67(1) (c) CPR are restricted to amounts below EUR 100 000 of public contribution.